Build Your Own Voice Assistant: Escape Alexa and Google

 For fully local:

 The Pydantic tool pattern is the standout feature.
-Once you understand it, adding any capability becomes trivial.
-Weather, lights, music, calendars, home automation... all just a model and a handler function.
+Once it clicks, adding any capability becomes trivial.
+Weather, lights, music, calendars, home automation, all just a model and a handler function.

 I'll share more as the hardware arrives and the system matures.
 For now, the core is solid and the Alexa can stay unplugged.